ashki23/HPC-notes/Spack.md

 You may use `--force` flag to remove some packages.

-Some other important commands are:
+Some other important Spack commands are:

 - `spack list` to list all avail sofeware
 - `spack list name` to list all avail software contain that name
 - `spack info software_name` to get more information on a particular package